7 Philippine cuisines – Halo-Halo, Adobo, Kare-Kare

 Delicious Pinoy dishes

-I’m serious – I heard it spoken dozens of times in my month in the Philippines, and each time I’d see a wider smile than the last.
 I really wanted to like it!
 Despite the welcomed enthusiasm, I found it to be disappointingly not that tasty.

 Halo-halo!
 Filipino dessert from my first day in the Philippines